linas/i370-bigfoot/README.md

 (the assembler), [gcc](https://github.com/linas/i370-gcc) (the compiler) and the [Linux kernel](https://github.com/linas/i370-linux-2.2.1) have been revived.
-A port of [uClibcs](https://github.com/linas/i370-uclibc-ng) has been created, and busybox compiles and runs.
+A port of [uClibc-ng](https://github.com/linas/i370-uclibc-ng) has been created, and BusyBox compiles and runs.
 Everything is stable, more or less: you can boot one of the busybox shells (`ash`, `hush`) and everything runs, nothing crashes.
 You can even double-cross-compile the assembler and the compiler and run them on i370-linux, and create working, runnable